open-spaced-repetition/fsrs4anki/README.md

 中文版请见：[FSRS4Anki 使用指北](https://zhuanlan.zhihu.com/p/636564830)

-To get started with FSRS, you must follow a two-step process.
+To get started with FSRS, you'll need to follow a two-step process.

-- First, you must enable the FSRS scheduler in your Anki application.
+- First, you'll need to enable the FSRS scheduler in your Anki application.
-- Next, you must personalize FSRS to suit your learning patterns.
+- Next, you'll need to personalize FSRS to suit your learning patterns.

 Let's now discuss both of these steps in detail.